My Thoughts on Idempotency

 Issue 1: The Already Existing Record

-API from earlier in this post.
+Suppose you implemented the UploadBlob API from earlier in this post.
 Also suppose you implemented some client side retries to help mask transient failures for your users.
 It seems like you did everything right here, but there is actually an unfortunate experience your customers will encounter.
 Consider the following sequence of events

-- Client uses client SDK to issue
+1. Client uses client SDK to issue UploadBlob request

-request - On the first attempt the SDK gets a timeout error, but the server actually did successfully upload the blob.
+2. On the first attempt the SDK gets a timeout error, but the server actually did successfully upload the blob.

-- The SDK wants to be helpful so it retries the transient timeout error but this time it gets an
+3. The SDK wants to be helpful so it retries the transient timeout error but this time it gets an ALREADY_EXISTS error which it returns to the user.

-error which it returns to the user. - The user gets an error indicating that the blob already exists.
+4. The user gets an error indicating that the blob already exists.
 But this is misleading because the blob actually did not exist, the SDK just had uploaded it on an earlier request that timed out.

 This is a very common issue that arises when implementing idempotent APIs plus client side retries.
 A common solution to this problem is to simply have the API return the existing record on idempotency key conflict rather than returning an error.
 It is also possible to make the API behavior configurable by the client in the case of an idempotency key conflict.